perebaj/jjhandbook/dsa/README.md

 Similar to the top-down approach, but instead of using recursion, we use a loop to solve the problem.
 The tricky is to find the mathematical relationship between the subproblems, but the performance and the memory usage are better.

+# Greedy

+- Objective:  Find the optimal solution
+- Optimization problems
+- minimize or maximaze
+- It has some condition constraint
+- minimum cost

+**Method**

+1) Greedy Method
+    Tip: Solve in stages, if the input obey the constraints, then increment it on the final solution An example of greedy algorithm is choose a candidate to hire or a car to buy.
+You select some features that you would like and based on that select the best one.
+Classic algorithm. *Knapsack Problem*

+2) Dynamic Programming
+3) Branch and Bound

 # Doubly Linked List

 - A linked list that has two pointers, one pointing to the next node and the other pointing to the previous node